Detecting active L\'evy particles using differential dynamic microscopy

 Cell trajectories are recorded using a Teledyne DALSA Genie Nano-CL M4090 CMOS area scan camera (16 MP) equipped with an object space telecentric lens (ES model ESCM045-191D175) at 0.45$\times$ magnification, operating at 10 frames per second.
 This imaging system provides a full view of the entire sample chamber, while maintaining sufficient resolution to capture intensity fluctuations arising from the motion of individual cells.
 Each captured image is Fourier-transformed and averaged over directions of $\kk$ to calculate the ISF.

-Then we fit the ISFs of \textit{E. gracilis} under different light intensity $I$ using both the ALP model and the RTP model.
+Then we fit the ISFs of \textit{E. gracilis} under different light intensities $I$ using both the ALP model and the RTP model.
 Fig.~\ref{fig:Fit_isf_euglena} shows the comparison between the fitting results of the ALP model and the RTP model.
-For cells in a light intensity $I>0$, the ALP model fits better the experimental data than the RTP model.
-The ISFs of \textit{E. gracilis} exhibit a stronger oscillation at small $k$, which is difficult to capture by the RTP model.
+For cells in a light intensity $I>0$, the ALP model fits the experimental data better than the RTP model.
+The ISFs of \textit{E. gracilis} exhibit a stronger oscillation at small $k$, which is difficult to be captured by the RTP model.
 We note that both the ALP model and the RTP model fit the data with $I=0$ W/m$^2$.
-Because the cells with $I=0$ W/m$^2$ are estimated to have a large persistence length $\ell_p$ comparable to the imaging size (Tab.~\ref{tab:euglena_results}), the measured ISF does not reach a length scale of several $\ell_p$, so that the tumbling statistics is not well captured.
+Because the cells with $I=0$ W/m$^2$ are estimated to have a large persistence length $\ell_p$ comparable to the image size (Tab.~\ref{tab:euglena_results}), the measured ISF does not reach a length scale of several $\ell_p$, so that the run time statistics is not well captured.
 Thus, we confirm that the ALP model better describes the motion of \textit{E. gracilis} under a weak light $0\ {\rm W/m^2}<I\le 0.6\ {\rm W/m^2}$, at least up to a length scale of $10^3\ \upmu$m.

-Tab.~\ref{tab:euglena_results} shows the comparison of persistence length and exponent estimated by DDM and by tracking, where the latter are taken from Ref.~\cite{li2025biased}.
+Tab.~\ref{tab:euglena_results} shows the estimations of persistence length, swimming speed, and exponent estimated by DDM, and we compare the obtained exponent to the tracking results in Ref.~\cite{li2025biased}.
 The estimate of $\mu$ using DDM increases with light intensity, and the persistence length decreases accordingly, which is consistent with the finding in Ref.~\cite{li2025biased}.
 The ISFs of \textit{E. gracilis} are measured from a different biological replicate from that in Ref.~\cite{li2025biased}, which explains the quantitative difference between the measured $\mu$.